mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Connections
 - **The Deep Dwarves:** Ancient enemies who sealed the passages; K'Thrax probes their defenses constantly
 - **Surface Thralls:** Dozens of individuals whose dreams K'Thrax has touched, unaware they serve it
-- **Rival Colonies:** Other mind flayer enclaves that resist absorption; potential threats or meals
+- **Rival Colonies:** Other psionic horror enclaves that resist absorption; potential threats or meals
 - **The Sealed Ones:** Something older and stranger sleeps even deeper; K'Thrax fears it
 - **Dragon Infernalix:** Aware of the sleeping dragon; considers it a potential rival or tool